 International Student Fall: June 20

 Master of Security Studies Degree Requirements Courses Hours SEC 6302 Introduction to Security Studies 3 SEC 6309 Grand Strategy and National Security 3 SEC 6312 Globalization and International Security 3 Prescribed Elective Courses:

 Students must choose the electives from either the national security or nine semester credit hours from the regional security specialization area.

 Students wishing to take the thesis option will be required to take the 9 semester credit hours of required courses, 9 hours of prescribed electives, a course for writing the thesis (SEC 6699) and an additional 12 hours of electives.
 The additional 12 hours must be taken in either the national security or regional security, or in some combination of both.

-Students wishing to take the non-thesis option will be required to take the 12 semester credit hours of required courses, nine hours of prescribed electives and an additional 15 hours of electives.
+Students wishing to take the non-thesis option will be required to take the 9 semester credit hours of required courses, 9 hours of prescribed electives and an additional 18 hours of electives.
 The additional 18 hours must be taken in either the national security or regional security, or in some combination of both.
 Students in the non-thesis option will be required to pass an oral comprehensive examination.
 This does not need to take place on the ASU campus and can be done via teleconference or other appropriate methods.
 Please see the section on Advisory Committees for oral comprehensive exams in the Graduate Catalog under Academic Guidelines and Graduate Studies Policies.

 Areas of Specialization